 While the memorial is accessible 24/7/365, the museum is open Tuesday through Sunday from 10AM to 7PM (8PM April to September.)

-Memorial to the Homosexual
+8. Remember at the Memorial to the Homosexual

 Right across the street is the Memorial to the Homosexuals Persecuted under the National Socialist Regime.
 The small, yet important memorial stands as a symbol against exclusion, intolerance and animosity towards gays and lesbians.

-The Memorial to the Sinti and Roma Victims of National Socialism
+7. Visit the Memorial to the Sinti and Roma Victims of National Socialism

 Heading several minutes south is the Topography of Terror.
 It is situated on the site of the former Gestapo and SS building from Nazi Germany.
 There is now both an indoor and outdoor museum on this site, including a section of Berlin Wall.